-Also, the fact that you can view all the vital information in one place allows you to understand the overall company health much better.
+Also, the fact that you can view all the vital information in one place lets you understand the overall company health much better.

-There are several ways to build a KPI dashboard, including spreadsheets and slide shows.
+There are several ways to build a KPI dashboard, including spreadsheets and PowerPoint presentations.
 But you should opt for data visualization tools to maximize the potential of KPI analysis.

 Spreadsheets and presentations let you create charts and graphs, but you need to enter information manually every time there’s a change in data.
 They also lack the collaborative features that let you share a dashboard with other team members, and work more efficiently.